What Happens After Being Diagnosed with Dementia?

 Dementia is usually diagnosed after those closest to a loved one become aware of memory problems and forms of confusion that interfere with everyday life.
 Medical testing and psychological evaluation are used in the diagnosis process and can include cognitive and neurological tests and brain scans.

 Being diagnosed with dementia is certainly life-changing.
 Some people may experience an overwhelming array of emotions at first, including fear and profound sadness.
 Other people react with relief when they learn there is a reason for their symptoms.
 Once this initial reaction has passed, it’s important to know that a formal diagnosis is the best foundation for living with one’s symptoms and planning for the future.
+How to support a loved one with dementia?

 What to Do if You’re Diagnosed with Dementia